madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

 {% endhighlight %}

 For Coq, on the other hand, the specification are read by the theorem prover.
-Here I provide a _certificate_ that bonds the specification to the implementation.
+Here I provide a _certificate_ that binds the specification to the implementation.
 Coq afterwards verifies that this certificate is valid.

 ## Discussion